 Some companies may require verification of your mileage.
 That could come from several sources: a form that you fill out; a photo you take and mail in; or service and emissions records.

 And, if you’re driving that little, you likely qualify for a host of other discounts as well, Gusner says.
-Check out CarInsurance.com’s Guide to Discounts.
+Check out CarInsurance.com’s discounts page.